comportnx/compack-mods/README.md

 `(a)ctivating a sledgehammer pulps nearby corpses`

-Gives sledgehammers and heavy sledgehammers an (a)ctivatable ability that pulps surrounding corpses.
+This mod gives sledgehammers and heavy sledgehammers an (a)ctivatable ability that pulps surrounding corpses.
 Using the ability takes 10 seconds and some stamina.

 ---